rosedalerk/Mathboard/README.md

 # Mathboard
 Math software keyboard for mac.

-So you can type things like x∈ℝ and ℚ⊆ℝ much more quickly.
+So you can type things like ∀x∈ℝ∃ x^2 ∈ℝ much more quickly than before.
+Especially useful for chatGPT.

 Download [here.](https://github.com/rosedalerk/Mathboard/releases)